5+ wonderful pets benefit our mental and physical health!

 The mental health impacts aren’t the only good thing about pet ownership.
 As we briefly discussed, owning a dog is a great way of ensuring additional exercise.
 Come rain or shine, most dogs will require a daily walk.
 And sometimes they even need two!
 This helps get their humans into the routine of going for a walk every day which not only benefits their pet but also helps get them off the couch.

 They can bring structure and routine to your life.

 You’ll never forget to feed your animals because they won’t let you!
 If you’re struggling to maintain a routine, pet ownership will quickly change this.
 No matter how you’re feeling, rest assured that your pets will keep you accountable for feeding time, play, and exercise.

 Pets have proven to be great companions to those who are neurodivergent.

 Children and adults with neurodivergent disorders such as Autism or ADHD have benefited from the responsibility and companionship of their animals.
-Pet therapy is commonly used to help increase social functions, reduce feelings of isolation, and improve independence.
-By allowing the child or adult to take charge of the animal’s basic needs such as feeding, walking, etc, they can learn responsibility and feel more independent.
+Pet therapy is often used to improve social function while also improving your overall independence.

 But what if I’m not allowed a pet?

 If you can’t own a pet yourself for whatever reason, you can also volunteer with your local animal charity.
-With the ending of lockdown, there has been an influx in pets needing homes.
+With the end of the lockdown, there has been an influx of pets needing homes.
 Why not alleviate the stress and volunteer to help walk dogs, clear our pens, host charity events and help out in the cattery?

 There are so many things you can do to bring yourself closer to animals without the responsibility of owning one.